HashimThePassionate/Django/README.md

 </pre>
 3. open urls.py and paste this code
 4. This is the simplest view possible in Django.
 To call the view, we need to map it to a URL - and for this we need a URLconf.
-### In the App/urls.py file include the following code:
+### In the App/urls.py file include the following code
 ```
 from django.urls import path
 from SimpleApp import views